 Prickly Pear Land Trust is a community-based, non-political, nonprofit organization working with local landowners to protect working farms and ranches, clean water, and wildlife habitat through voluntary conservation agreements.

-Please call the land trust office at (406) 442-0490 and ask to speak to Andrea Silverman or email [email protected]
+Please call the land trust office at (406) 442-0490 and ask to speak to Travis Vincent or email [email protected].

 Information provided on this site is not intended to be tax or legal advice.
 Please consult with your investment planner or accountant before you make a decision about a charitable gift.